B2B Lead Generation Glossary

 Product Qualified Lead (PQL)

-Product qualified leads have experienced meaningful value from a product trial or freemium offering in B2B software markets.
+Product qualified leads earned their status by using the product.
+In B2B software markets, these prospects have experienced meaningful value from a trial or freemium offering before sales ever reaches them.

 Related terms: Marketing Qualified Lead, Sales Qualified Lead, Lead Scoring